 The AICP (and FAICP) credentials of retired planning consultant Patricia D. Blackshear were permanently revoked by the Ethics Committee in December 2021, due to Ms. Blackshear's "continued misuse" of the FAICP credential on her professional LinkedIn site.
 Ms. Blackshear's credentials had been revoked by the Ethics Committee in 2017, due to violations of Rules of Conduct #25 and #26 (current Rules #6 and #24).
-Since that time, Ms. Blackshear had received numerous requests by the Ethics Officer and the Ethics Committee to delete the FAICP credential from her LinkedIn site, but she has failed to do so.
+Since that time, Ms. Blackshear has received numerous requests from the Ethics Officer and the Ethics Committee to delete the FAICP credential from her LinkedIn site, but she has failed to do so.

 Top Image: Gettyimages/Devonyu